ReqwerT/labenv/libvirt/readme.md

 ## Application Steps

-1. First, let's place our disks with the extension `.qcow2` in the `images/` folder.
+1. First, let's place our disks with the extension `.qcow2` in the `images/` folder. (example: [click to](https://cdimage.kali.org/kali-2025.1c/kali-linux-2025.1c-qemu-amd64.7z) download kali qcow2 image file )

 2. Then let's go to the `win11/` directory via terminal: